The Top AAPI Heritage Month speakers for 2026

 May is Asian American and Pacific Islander Heritage Month, when we celebrate the AAPI communities who have made this country what it is.
-Lavin is proud to represent the world’s top AAPI Heritage Month speakers on solidarity and social justice: from a Pulitzer Prize-winning author to the researcher who reveals how to turn the biases stacked against you into your personal advantage.
+Lavin is proud to represent the world’s top AAPI Heritage Month speakers on solidarity, storytelling, history, and culture: from a Pulitzer Prize-winning author to the researcher who reveals how to turn the biases stacked against you into your personal advantage.
 Read on to learn more about our speakers, as well as the history and importance of AAPI Heritage Month, and then get in touch with us to bring one of these leading thinkers to your event!

 Jeff Chang